 The following tips on aspects of small scale or backyard poultry should be used as a guide only.
 Poultry Hub accepts no responsibility for persons who use this information to grow or prepare poultry and poultry related products.
-If you have any extra tips that you would like added please email then to email@example.com
+If you have any extra tips that you would like added please email them to firstname.lastname@example.org

-Choosing Backyard Chicken Breeds - Many chicken breeds are perfectly suited for backyard flocks.
+Many chicken breeds are perfectly suited for backyard flocks.
 Choosing the right breed for your backyard flock solely depends on your needs.
 Chicken breeds can be divided into two basic categories: birds for meat and birds for eggs.
 Also, certain chicken breeds can boast milder temperaments, which are typically better suited for families with small children who would interact with the birds.
 The Poultry CRC has produced a large poster showing the most common breeds of chickens currently shown in Australia.

 Chicken coops must provide shelter and protection for the birds that will live in them (an example is fox proofing, as explained in this article by MyPetWarehouse).
 Coops must be big enough for the chickens to live comfortably by allowing them room to flap their wings, walk about, and build comfortable nests.
-Chicken coops must also be hygienic—featuring changeable flooring (like sawdust, woodchips or sand), room for humans to clean, and ventilation.
+Chicken coops must also be hygienic—featuring changeable flooring (like sawdust, woodchips or sand), ventilation and room for humans to clean.
 Chicken coops must also provide warmth through insulation, heat lamps, or extra bedding and nesting material.
 If building a new coop, make sure you consider the following: site selection, drainage, noise, odour, ease of access and the number of chickens you intend to keep.
 Note that zoning restrictions may prohibit you from owning a rooster if you live in an urban area.
 A good coop will provide your birds with shade and shelter, freedom from draughts and protection from rain.